MartianMadman/RFA_Madmod/Readme.txt

 -Optimize use of projectiles for leo rocket launcher.

 \Changelog v 0.9.3/
+-Remove no_auto_delete flag for spawned salvage to hopefully fix entities not always spawning.
 -Disable homing projectiles for flyer and heavy walker.

 \Issues/